Julio Medina

-Julio Medina Salazar (born 16 January 1933) is a retired Colombian actor.
-He is notable for his debut work in Gunsmoke and for his award-winning role in Las aguas mansas.
-For nearly thirty years, Median worked and lived in Los Angeles until moving to Colombia since then has based his acting works there.
+Julio Medina Salazar (16 January 1933 – 23 November 2024) was a Colombian actor.
+He was notable for his debut work in Gunsmoke and for his award-winning role in Las aguas mansas.
+For nearly thirty years, Medina worked and lived in Los Angeles until moving to Colombia, later basing his acting works there.

-In his Hollywood career he has appeared in numerous television roles ranging from I Dream of Jeannie to The Partridge Family.
-He is considered to be the first Colombian actor to have a successful Hollywood career in the United States.
+In his Hollywood career he appeared in numerous television roles ranging from I Dream of Jeannie to The Partridge Family.
+He was considered to be the first Colombian actor to have a successful Hollywood career in the United States.

 Early life

 Medina was born in Chiquinquirá, Colombia in 1933.
 He studied at Pontifical Xavierian University and later at the Pasadena Playhouse after moving to the United States in 1954.
 He was enlisted in the United States Navy where he served for two years.

 Career

-In 1965, he moved to Peru to make small movies, but moved to the United States afterwards.
+In 1965, Medina moved to Peru to make small movies, but moved to the United States afterwards.

-He made his acting debut in the television series Gunsmoke (as Pedro, in S11E8 episode “The Reward”).
+He made his acting debut in the television series Gunsmoke (as Pedro, in S11E8 episode "The Reward").

-In his Hollywood career he has worked alongside Michael Douglas, Hal Holbrook, David Carradine and Sally Field.
+In his Hollywood career he worked alongside Michael Douglas, Hal Holbrook, David Carradine and Sally Field.

 In his career in the United States, Medina also appeared in I Dream of Jeannie, The Partridge Family, Kung Fu, The Rockford Files, Wonder Woman, Dallas and in Drug Wars: The Camarena Story.

 In 1984, Medina returned to Colombia where he continued to make movies and telenovelas.
 In Colombia, he is known for his roles in Cascabel (1985), Las Aguas Mansas (1994), La viuda de Blanco (1996) and in El pasado no perdona (2005).

 He appeared in the 2016 comedy film Malcriados as Omar until retiring shortly afterwards.